Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness

 \subsection{Integrated Spatial Attack}

-The key to achieve integrated spatial robustness is to design an integrated parameterized sampling grid $\mathcal{T}_{w_{RT},w_F}\left(G\right)$ that can wrap the regular grid with both flow and affine transformation, where $G$ is the generated grid.
-We show our integrated approach as follows:
+The key to achieving integrated spatial robustness is to design an integrated parameterized sampling grid $\mathcal{T}_{w_{RT},w_F}\left(G\right)$ that can wrap the regular grid with both flow and affine transformation, where $G$ is the generated grid.
+We show our integrated approach as shown below:

 Then we sample new $x^{adv}$ by $\mathcal{T}_{w_{RT},w_F}\left(G\right)$ via the differentiable bilinear interpolation~\cite{jaderberg2015spatial}.
-Note that $w_F$ has the same dimension as the grid $G$, which is different from the impact of two-dimensional translation parameters in $w_{RT}$.
+Note that $w_F$ has the same dimensions as the grid $G$, which are different from the impact of two-dimensional translation parameters in $w_{RT}$.
 Then the final loss function of the integrated spatial attack can be presented as:

 where $\eta_{w}$ is the crafted integrated spatial perturbation parameterized by $w=[w_{F},w_{RT}]^T$, simultaneously considering both Flow-based and RT spatial sensitivity.
 Note that $\eta_w$ itself does not necessarily satisfy the $l_p$ constraint directly.
 For the implementation, we follow the PGD procedure~\cite{madry2017towards}, a common practice in sensitivity-based attacks.
-We consider the infinity norm of $w$ and different learning rates for the two sorts of spatial robustness.
+We consider the infinity norm of $w$ and different learning rates for the two types of spatial robustness.
 Therefore, the updating rule of $w$ in each iteration is: